 HM290 Law and Ethics for the Healthcare Professional: 3 credit hours.
-Gain insight into medical ethics and legal

-3 credit hours.
 Gain insight into medical ethics and legal aspects of the medical field-from fraud and compliance issues to HIPAA requirements.
 Prerequisite: None.

-HM299 HIT Practicum: 2 credit hours.
-Step into a real-world health information management scenario, and put those HIM skills to work.
-Prerequisites: All courses in Health Information Technology program.
+HM295 HIT Practicum for the ICD-10 User.
+2 credit hours.
+Step into a real-world health information management scenario, and put those HIT skills to work.
+Apply everything from healthcare statistics and electronic health records to medical billing and ICD-10 coding.
+Prerequisites: All courses in the Health Information Technology program.
 Other: Transfer credit not accepted.
-Additional resources needed: ICD-9-CM Volumes 1 through 3, CPT and HCPCS.
+Additional resources needed: ICD-10-PCS, ICD-10-CM, CPT and HCPCS.

 Manuals may be borrowed (from a library, etc.) or purchased.
 USCI offers the manuals for sale at a discounted price.
 The student can contact the Registrar or Student Services for assistance in purchasing the manuals.
-Estimated cost for purchase (including shipping) from U.S. Career Institute: ICD-9 - \$85; CPT - \$85; HCPCS - \$70.
+Estimated cost for purchase (including shipping) from U.S. Career Institute: ICD-9 - \$85; CPT - \$87; HCPCS - \$70.